DBS checks (previously known as CRB checks) are sometimes essential to working in specific roles, industries and

 For individuals who are self-employed, a Basic online check is the only level of DBS check available for you to apply for yourself.

 The Basic check searches your criminal record for any unspent convictions.
-These are often requested by employers to help them make informed recruitment decisions, protecting their business and customers.
+These are often requested by employers to help them make informed decisions, protecting their business and customers.
 For self-employed individuals going into organisations on a temporary basis, this may even be a requirement.

 Basic checks are available to any individual and are easily and quickly applied for online.